 Medical Practice Embezzlement

 Thirty – fifty years of age, married with a stable family situation, above average education, professional or managerial staff level … who does this describe?
-According to recent research, it describes the profile of most fraud perpetrators –those most likely to misappropriate assets from their employers or medical practices, also known as occupational fraud.
+According to recent research, it describes the profile of most fraud perpetrators –those most likely to misappropriate assets from their employers or engage in medical practice embezzlement, also known as occupational fraud.

 White-collar crime appears to be the crime of choice of today’s workforce.
 According to the Association of Certified Fraud Examiners, “… crime is largely a factor of age, and fraud and embezzlement are the crime of choice of the older perpetrator, so as the society ages, you have, and should continue to see, an increase in fraud and employment theft cases.”
 Psychology experts who study fraud perpetrators tell us that three conditions need to be present before an employee will perpetrate fraud against his employer – pressure, opportunity, and rationalization.